TejeshRameshBawa/Tejesh-Ramesh/README.md

-- 👋 Hi, I’m @DarkArsenal
+- 👋 Hi, I’m Tejesh Ramesh Bawa
-- 👀 I’m interested in programming
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning computing
+- 🌱 I’m currently learning computing and open to work
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on my email: tejeshramesh590@outlook.com

 <!---